InterCity: History

 In West Germany, the Deutsche Bundesbahn first used the name (then written Intercity) in 1968, denoting special first-class services on the F-Zug train network.
 Many of the Class VT 11.5 diesel multiple units formerly used on the TEE network were converted for early Intercity services.

 In Switzerland, the InterCity brand replaced SwissExpress in the 1982 schedule.

 In Norway, intercity (later also written InterCity) trains were introduced in 1975 on the Vestfold Line (the Oslo-Skien service), later also on the Østfold Line (Oslo-Halden).
 They were (relatively) fast trains on distances up to 2–3 hours.
-Today, the name is used not on the trains, but on the main lines from Oslo to Skien, Lillehammer, and Halden – and also on the Ringerike Line, which is under construction from Oslo to Hønefoss.
+Today, the category is called Fjerntog.

 An international variant of InterCity, EuroCity (EC), was introduced in May 1987.
 EuroCity trains consist of high-standard, air conditioned coaches, are run by a variety of operators, and are usually subject to on-board border controls.
 For example, EuroCity trains running in Germany can be made up by rolling stock of either the SBB (Switzerland), ÖBB (Austria), SNCF (France), and less commonly by stock of the Czech ČD and Hungarian MÁV railways.